 Recent trends in GDPR enforcement:

 The case also reflects the growing sophistication of data protection investigations.
-Authorities are now better equipped to trace complex data flows and identify violations that might not be immediately apparent to consumers or even regulators.
+Authorities are now better equipped to trace complex data flows and identify violations that might not be immediately apparent to consumers or even regulators, often relying on organizations’ own GDPR compliance dashboards for monitoring and reporting to evidence ongoing oversight.

 Lessons for other organizations